General Course Information

 1.2 Course description

-Topics include the uses and risks of special purpose vehicles; non ecourse finance for movable objects (ships and aircraft) and infrastructure; credit derivatives and synthetic transactions; mis elling to retail and professionals; and conflicts in debt restructuring.
-The course will consider the roots and features of complex transactions; how they contributed to the 2007 9 financial crisis; and examine legal and commercial aspects of recent transactions, especially when one elemental instrument is combined or embedded with others.
-For 2019 0 only, the course will include analysis of the ISDA Master Agreement 2002 as a derivatives documentation platform.
+Topics include the uses and risks of special purpose vehicles (SPVs); non–recourse finance for movable objects (ships, trains & aircraft) and infrastructural investment; credit derivatives and synthetic transactions; mis–selling to retail and professional users; and shadow banking among central banks.
+The course will consider the roots and features of complex transactions; how they became notorious during the 2007–09 financial crisis; and examine legal aspects of recent transactions, especially when one elemental contract combines or is embedded with others.

 1.3 Course teachers